apache/template-site/README.md

 This repository provides a website template for [ASF-Pelican](https://infra.apache.org/asf-pelican.html)

-If you use this template for your project website and provide a [logo](https://www.apache.org/logos/) then your project will pass "[The Apache Project Website Checks](https://whimsy.apache.org/site/)".
+If you use this template for your project website and provide a [logo](https://www.apache.org/logos/) then your project will pass "[Apache Project Website Checks](https://whimsy.apache.org/site/)".

 ## How to use this template